-Assistance for Accommodations
+Assistance for accommodations

 It’s important that an afterschool program can provide your child needs.
 For example, kids who struggle with writing might need to dictate their ideas rather than writing them.
-In such cases, the programs need to provide access to voice-to-text software or to staff who can write down their words.
+In such cases, the programs need to provide access to voice-to-text software or to staff who can write down students’ words.

 Find out if the staff will communicate regularly with you about your child.